chethandvg/tenant-management/README.md

 - [x] (Security)
 - [x] (Budget Required)

-Explantion for the above checklist can be found  using below link
+Explanation for the above checklist can be found  using the below link
 - &rarr; [Analysis](https://github.com/chethandvg/tenant-management/tree/master/Analysis.pdf)

 ## CCD